jarrettm98/osticket-prereqs/README.md

 <h2>Step 1: Installation</h2>

 <p>
-We will first create a Virtual Machine in Azure.
-Using the IP address and login we set up with the Virtual Machine, We will connect through Remote Desktop Connection.
-You might get a popup about identity verification of the remote computer not being verified, go ahead and click "Yes" to connect remotely to the Virtual Machine. </p>
+First, create a Virtual Machine in Azure.
+Using the IP address and login that has been set up with the Virtual Machine, connect through Remote Desktop Connection.
+There might be a popup about identity verification of the remote computer not being verified, go ahead and click "Yes" to connect remotely to the Virtual Machine. </p>

 <p>
 When the VM starts up It will ask a few questions about privacy settings, just tick all of the boxes so they are disabled.
-As we continue with the prerequisits, use this link for all of the necessary links to download for this project. https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6</p>
+Use this link for all of the necessary links to download for this project. https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6</p>

 <p>
-Before we install anything from this list, we will install some IIS features.
-Go to Control Panel>Programs and Features> and click on "Turn Windows features on or off" Make sure the box for "Internet Information Services" is checked.
+Before installing anything from this list, it's time to install some IIS features.
+Go to Control Panel > Programs and Features and click on "Turn Windows features on or off" Make sure the box for "Internet Information Services" is checked.
 Then expand IIS as well as "World Wide Web Services" and "Application Development Features" and check the box next to "CGI."
-Also expand "Common HTTP Features" and tick all of the boxes that are not already ticked.
+Also expand "Common HTTP Features" and tick all of the boxes in the dropdown that are not already ticked.
 After all boxes mentioned above are checked, click "OK" then "Apply" to install features.
 </p>

 ![IIS CGI](https://github.com/jarrettm98/osticket/assets/140662793/bd129eea-be91-4c33-8b7e-4a4f74ab44e5)